UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 playwright install chromium
 ```

-Now you can try exporting by going to `File -> Export notebook as... -> Export Notebook to WebPDF`.
+Now you can try exporting by going to
+`File -> Save and Export Notebook As... -> WebPDF`.

 ## PostgreSQL